 1.3 Transfer of Credits.
-Graduate School regulations permit students to transfer up to 30 hours of graduate credit for approved courses that count towards the required 90 credits for the PhD.
+Graduate School regulations permit students to transfer up to 30 hours of graduate credit for approved courses that count toward the required 90 credits for the PhD.
 This requires special petition and such transfers do not automatically fulfill any departmental major or minor course requirements, unless the individual Advisory Committee specifically approves this.
-In general, credits transferred must be lecture courses for which a grade of B or better was obtained that were taken in a U.S. graduate institution and not previously used for credit towards a Bachelors degree.
+In general, credits transferred must be lecture courses for which a grade of B or better was obtained that were taken in a U.S. graduate institution and not previously used for credit towards a bachelor's degree.
 Courses that were taken as an undergraduate in excess of the minimum graduation requirements for the bachelor's degree or as a graduate student towards completion of an MS are acceptable.
-Courses that are not substantially equivalent to courses offered here or that are equivalent to courses the student has taken here may not be approved.
+Courses that are not substantially equivalent to courses the student has taken here may not be approved.

-Such credit transfers are usually made at the time of advancement to candidacy (occurring after 5th semester) but can be made at any time prior to this.
-To count towards the 90 credits required for the PhD, the courses must have been taken within 7 calendar years of advancement to candidacy.
+Such credit transfers are usually made when you arrive on campus your first year of graduate studies.
+To count toward the 90 credits required for the PhD, the courses must have been taken within 7 calendar years of advancement to candidacy.

-1.4 Interde partmental Programs.

-Chem istry participates in several

-interd epartme ntal programs.
-Details of of these

-programs are given in the University Graduate School Bulletin:
+1.4 Interdepartmental Programs.
+Chemistry participates in several interdepartmental programs.
+Details of these programs are given in the University Graduate School Bulletin:

-http://www.indiana.edu/~bulletin/iu/gradschool/20 13-2014/index.shtml a.
+http://bulletins.iu.edu/iu/gradschool/2016-2017/ index.shtml

 Combined MD/PhD Program for Medical Students: This program enables medical students to obtain a PhD or MS degree along with the MD.
-Normally PhD work is commenced only after the first year of medical studies, but students in the program are encouraged to participate in the C500 interviews (see Section 4) and associate themselves with a research group as soon as possible.
+Normally PhD work is commenced only after the first year of medical studies, but students in the program are encouraged to participate I the C500 interviews (see section 4) and associate themselves with a research group as soon as possible.

+a.
+Chemical Physics Program: This program permits students with strong physical interests to combine studies in physics and chemistry.

 b.
-Chemical Physics Program: This program permits students with strong physical interests to combine studies in physics and chemistry.
+Environmental Chemistry and Geochemistry: This program allows students with multidisciplinary interests in the fields indicated to develop their contacts with related departments.

 c.
-Environmental Chemistry and Geochemistry: This program allows students with multidisciplinary interests in the fields indicated to develop their contacts with related departments.
+Biochemistry Program: This graduate program integrates the chemical and biological sciences.

 d.
-Biochemistry Program: This graduate program integrates the chemical and biological sciences.
+Dual MS chemistry/MSES: This is a dual Master's Degree program involving Chemistry and the School of Public and Environmental Affairs (SPEA).

 e.
-Dual MS Chemistry/MSES: This is a dual Master's Degree program involving Chemistry and the School of Public and Environmental Affairs (SPEA).
+Minor in Energy Sustainability: This is a 9 credit minor that includes course options in Geology, Geography, Physics, and Medical Sciences.

 f.
-Minor in Energy Sustainability: This is a 9credit minor that includes course options in Geology, Geography, Physics, Biology, Chemistry, and SPEA.

-g.
 Minor in Quantitative and Chemical Biology: This is a 6-credit minor that includes a selection of courses from Chemistry, Biology, Biochemistry, Physics, and Medical Sciences.
 1.5 Introduction to Research (C500).
 All students begin their research experience by taking this course during their first year of graduate work.
 It provides a mechanism to learn about an area of research before committing to any specific research program and even students with considerable research experience are expected to enroll in C500.
-(See 4 for a more complete description of C500.)
+(See Section 4 for a more complete description of C500).

 1.6 Major and Minor Courses.
-The middle digit of chemistry course listings usually indicates the specific area of the course with regards to fulfilling major and minor requirements.
-It should be noted that C500 does not fulfill any lecture course requirements for the MS or PhD major or minor.
+The middle digit of chemistry course listings usually indicates the specific are of the course with regards to fulfilling major and minor requirements.
+It should be noted that C500 does not fulfill any lecture course requirements for the MS of PhD major or minor.

 Students are expected to take courses until the MS and PhD requirements are completed.
-MS students should be particularly careful to plan their programs to finish course work early since they will not normally receive fee scholarships unless they hold student appointments.
+MS students should be particularly careful to plan their programs to finish course work early since they will not normally receive fee scholarships unless they hold students appointments.